Subscribe to updates

 Summary

-The committee will consider an application for the change of use of a residential garage to a single dwelling house (Use Class C3) at Land To The East Of 2 Standish Street, South Moor, DH9 7AD.
-The proposal also includes an extension to the north elevation of the garage building, parking, and garden space.
-This application is largely identical to a scheme that was previously refused in September 2025.
+The committee was scheduled to consider an application for the change of use of a residential garage to a single dwelling house (Use Class C3) with associated parking and garden space at Land To The East Of 2 Standish Street, South Moor, DH9 7AD.
+The proposal involved extending the existing garage building and creating a one-bedroom dwelling.
+This application was noted as being largely identical to a scheme previously refused in September 2025.

-Furthermore, it is considered that the proposal would not relate well to the existing built form and would represent inappropriate development of poor design, which is at odds with the layout and character of the surrounding area.
-The scheme is also deemed to provide an insufficient level of amenity for future occupiers of the dwelling in terms of light, outlook, and privacy.
+The report pack indicated that the Highways Authority had objected to the scheme, stating that it failed to demonstrate safe and suitable access in line with necessary highway standards.
+The applicant had been informed of this objection but had not amended the scheme to address the concerns.
+Furthermore, it was considered that the proposal would not relate well to the existing built environment, representing a development of poor design that was at odds with the layout and character of the surrounding area.
+The scheme was also deemed to provide an insufficient level of amenity for future occupants in terms of light, outlook, and privacy.

 Attendees